opendxl/opendxl-domaintools-service-python/doc/sdk/basicdomainsearchexample.rst

 From the DomainTools `Domain Search Documentation <https://www.domaintools.com/resources/api-documentation/domain-search/>`_:

-`"
-The Domain Search API searches for domain names that match your specific search string.
-Unlike Domain Suggestions, Domain Search finds currently registered or previously registered domain names that are either currently registered or have been registered in the past under one of the major gTLD's (.com, .net, .org, .info, .us, or .biz), many country code TLDs, or the new gTLDs.
+    `"The Domain Search API searches for domain names that match your specific search string.
+Unlike Domain Suggestions, Domain Search finds currently registered or previously registered domain names that are either currently registered or have been registered in the past under one of the major gTLD's (.com, .net, .org, .info, .us, or .biz), many country code TLDs, or the new gTLDs."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.